Networking config Version 1¶

 packet or frame, specified in octets (eight-bit bytes), that can be sent in a

 packet- or frame-based network.
-Specifying mtu
+Specifying mtu is optional.

 Note